JorelAli/CommandAPI/docssrc/src/uuidargs.md

 # UUID arguments

-The UUID argument is used to input entity UUIDs.
+The UUID argument is used to uniquely identify players, entities and attribute modifiers.
 As a result, its cast type is Java's `UUID`.

 <div class="warning">